Political activity of the Knights of Columbus: Trade unionism

 In 1914, the order paid the salaries of David Goldstein, who was born Jewish but converted to Catholicism after reading the pro-labor papal encyclical Rerum novarum, and Peter W. Collins, the general secretary of the Brotherhood of Electrical Workers, to lecture around North America.
 The pair traveled more than 27,000 miles.
 Local councils were instructed to open up the lectures to the public free of charge.
 More than 2,000,000 people attended the lectures, and more than 800,000 questions were answered.

 In 1946, in his first address to the Supreme Convention as Supreme Knight, Swift proposed a new program eventually called The Knights of Columbus Crusade for the Preservation and Promotion of American Ideals.
 It was similar to the 1943 Peace Program, except it highlighted Catholic philosophy and Catholic social teaching regarding the working man.
 This was one part of a larger Catholic anti-communist effort.

 The crusade listed the workingman's rights as including the right "to a job, to a family living wage, to collective bargaining and to strike, to Joint-Management, enroute to Joint Ownership of Industry."
 Until joint ownership happened, workers were also entitled to all forms of social security, including unemployment, disability, and old-age insurance, according to the crusade.
 The crusade's plan also listed 10 "Abuses of Unrestrained Capitalism."

-The crusade officially launched in December 1946 and was endorsed by President Harry Truman.
+The crusade officially launched in December 1946 and was endorsed by Harry Truman.
 By August 1948, over 1,300 local councils had established discussion groups based on the topics.
-As part of the crusade, several hundred radio stations played segments produced by the order on the evils of communism and the harshness of life in Russia.
+As part of the crusade, several hundred radio stations played segments produced by the order on the alleged evils of communism and the harshness of life in Russia.
 It also took out advertisements in newspapers and distributed copies of Fulton Sheen's Communism and the Conscience of the West.